AceroM/khiphop-stack/README.md

 ```

 - Generate the edgedb types required for your project.
 All your types will now be located in `./app/db/edgeql`

+> Note that the generated types are not in the .gitignore since netlify uses them to build your app

 ```sh
 npm run generate:eql